Frobenius manifold structures on the spaces of abelian integrals

 \subsection{Moduli spaces of abelian integrals}

 Examples of Frobenius manifolds are furnished by Hurwitz spaces.
-Roughly speaking, Hurwitz spaces parameterize pairs $(X,f)$, where $X$ is a smooth complete algebraic curve, $f:X\to\Pro^1$.
-Dubrovin constructs twisted Frobenius structures on Hurwitz spaces~\cite{Dubrovin}.
+Hurwitz spaces parameterize pairs $(X,f)$, where $X$ is a smooth complete algebraic curve, $f:X\to\Pro^1$.
+Dubrovin constructed Frobenius structures on Hurwitz spaces~\cite{Dubrovin}.

-Our main object is the following deformation of a Hurwitz space: a space of pairs $(X,f)$, where $f$ is a \emph{multi-valued} meromorphic function such that $df$ is a single-valued 1-form with prescribed periods and residues.
-If the periods and residues are equal to zero, then this space reduces to a Hurwitz space.
+Our main object is the following deformation of a Hurwitz space: a space of pairs $(X,f)$, where $f$ is a \emph{multi-valued} function such that $df$ is a single-valued meromorphic 1-form with prescribed periods and residues.
+If the periods and residues are equal to zero, then this space is a Hurwitz space.
 Our spaces will be called \emph{spaces of abelian integrals}.

 Krichever constructs in~\cite{Krichever1,Krichever2} Frobenius structures on the universal covers of the spaces of abelian integrals.
 Our main goal is to give a coordinate-free geometric description of these Frobenius structures.
-Our approach is based on a $\Dmod$-module push-forward (also known as twisted de Rham complex, see~\cite[\S I.3.3]{Sabbah}).
+We also generalize the setup to the case of multiple poles and non-zero residues in~\S\ref{sectmulti}.
+In particular, our generalization covers the previously untreated case of abelian integrals of the third kind.
+Our approach is based on a $\Dmod$-module push-forward (also known as twisted de Rham complex; see~\cite[\S I.3.3]{Sabbah}).
 It turns out that these structures of Frobenius manifolds have a nice interpretation: the tangent sheaf multiplication has a cohomological origin, similar to that of~\cite{KonBar}.
-The metric and the Levi--Civita connection are closely related to 1-dimensional isomonodromic deformations.
+The metric and the Levi--Civita connection are closely related to one-dimensional isomonodromic deformation.
 (This is not directly related to isomonodromic deformations used to describe the semi-simple Frobenius manifolds.)

-We would like to mention that a similar approach has been applied to hypersurface singularities by Saito~\cite{Saito}.
-However, there are difficulties specific to the higher genus case.

-Our interest in this type of Frobenius manifolds is partly due to the fact that in this case we get a \emph{family\/} of Frobenius manifolds parameterized by the periods of abelian integrals.
-Another interesting feature is that this example is related neither to Fano varieties, nor to Calabi--Yau varieties but depends on the global geometry of a curve.
-We hope that our technique can be useful in higher dimensions as well and may lead to a uniform treatment of B-model Frobenius manifolds.

-To simplify notation, we shall assume that $df$ has a single pole (the only principal difference is that in this case we do not need to worry about the residues).